wallymathieu/assertfail/_posts/2019-09-02-Masstransit.md

 RabbitMQ et.c. throws away the messages after they have been successfully processed.
 If you want to be able replay old events, then this is not for you.

+Masstransit (and similar wrappers) makes assumptions about how you want to deal with failures, what kind of format and how send vs publish works.
+This can mean that there are some discrepancies when implementing publishers and receivers in other languages than c#.
+Going towards a more heterogenous environment you will probably need to invest more into getting to know your message queue.
+In a previous project there was a need to invest in [adjusting an AMQP wrapper](https://github.com/carable/MassTransit.js/pulls?q=is%3Apr+is%3Aclosed) for nodejs since the existing wrapper was out of date and did not implement the correct error handling.
+There is a [Java port](https://github.com/amhest/MassTransit-CrossTown) where the author mentions that he only needed a subset of features available from Masstransit in Java.

 If you want to send out events on a very granular high volume, say each time someone views a page on a very popular site, then this is probably not for you.
 You should look at alternatives like Kafka.

 ## Problems with distributed transactions